moonburnt/WeirdLand-Alpha/README.md

 - Random environment events (rare creatures that spawn once in eternity, meteors, explosives that can clean whole map, etc).
 - Achievements.
 Well... maybe?
-- Native game's binary for windows.
-Maybe also for mac os.

 ## Building Game Natively: